Cornmeal & Lime Cookies

 - Preheat oven to 350 degrees.

-- In a stand mixer, cream butter and sugar together until light and fluffy.
-2-3 minutes.
+- In a stand mixer, cream butter, and sugar together until light and fluff for 2-3 minutes.

 - Add in egg and mix until just combined.

-- In a small bowl, add in remaining ½ cup of white sugar.
+- In a small bowl, add the remaining ½ cup of white sugar.
 Scoop the dough out with a cookie scoop, then roll the ball into the sugar until completely covered.
-Place on a baking sheet.
+Place on a baking sheet lined with parchment paper.

 - Remove the cookies once finished and cool completely.